Homeopathy Founder Statue.

 To merit a statue in Washington, DC, it helps to have friends in high places.
 In the case of Christian Hahnemann, his friends were the highest possible: William and Ida McKinley, the popular President and First Lady of the United States.

-Hahnemann was the founder of homeopathy, and The First Couple were supporters of the disputed medical treatment (Ida suffered from chronic illnesses that conventional doctors could not cure).
+Hahnemann was the founder of homeopathy, and The First Couple were supporters of his disputed medical theories (Ida suffered from chronic illnesses that conventional doctors could not cure).
 When in 1900 the American Institute of Homeopathy asked permission to erect a monument to Hahnemann -- who had never even been to America and had been dead for 57 years -- Congress approved.
 It was completed a mere six months later, and the guest of honor at the dedication was President William McKinley.

 Roadside Presidents App for iPhone.
 Find this attraction and more: museums, birthplaces, graves of the Chief Execs, first ladies, pets, assassins and wannabes.
 Prez bios and oddball trivia.
 Available on the App Store.

-President-Endorsed Homeopathy Founder Statue
+President-Endorsed Homeopathy Statue

 Address: